Role: Design Research, Sketch Ideation, 3D Modeling, Engineering, Fabrication

 I wanted to capture the experience of using the Kairos desk and decided to film a short video to accompany the display of the desk during the Thesis show.
 In the film, we show different actors doing a number of "flow" activities and show the culmination of the effect as multiple streaks of patina on the desk's copper plate.

-The Kairos desk was selected to be represented in a public critique with noted architect and designer guests in a storefront space on Wabash Ave. in Chicago.
+Kairos was selected to be represented in a public critique with noted architect and designer guests in a storefront space on Wabash Ave. in Chicago.